-“People move to Mill Valley because they love to live in the forest and the fuel has never been this dense,” says Mill Valley fire battalion chief Michael St. John, who knows that we’re overdue for a big burn.
-The bottom line we may not have a recognizable town when the next wildfire blows through.
+“People move to Mill Valley because they love to live in the forest, and the fuel has never been this dense,” says Mill Valley fire battalion chief Michael St. John, who knows that we’re overdue for a big burn.
+The bottom line is that we may not have a recognizable town when the next wildfire blows through.

-The mill in Mill Valley used to thin the surrounding woods, and until the 1920s, wildfires swept through town, every ten or fifteen years, destroying all the brush, from the hills near Mount Tam right down to the main square.
+The lumber mill in town used to thin the surrounding woods, and until the 1920s, wildfires swept through town every ten or fifteen years, destroying all the brush from the hills near Mount Tam right down to the main square.
 The tall redwoods rarely burned, but these fires did away with a decade’s worth of undergrowth.

-“In 1929. the fire came down the mountain and stopped at City Hall when the winds shifted.
+“In 1929, the fire came down the mountain and stopped at City Hall when the winds shifted.
 As it progressed, it destroyed approximately 100 homes and structures,” says Tricia Ossa, Chair of the Emergency Preparedness Commission for the city.
-“If we had same fire footprint today it would destroy approximately 1000 homes and other structures.”
+“If we had the same fire footprint today, it would destroy approximately 1,000 homes and other structures.”